kenbutler/spotify/res/README.md

 <client secret>
 [comma-separated list of playlists names to ignore]
 ```
+To get your client ID and secret, checkout the [Authorization Guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/).
 This transfer utility does _NOT_ assume that any playlists should be ignored.
 There are some playlists that probably should be ignored though.
 For example:
 ```